tgeoghegan/usermode-networking/README.md

 problem is deterministic and there isn't really any loss of information, so we can easily work around this in userspace (see the comments in `IpPacket::from_bytes`).

+I've reported the problem with the incorrect length and fragment offset fields to Apple [via Feedback Assistant](https://feedbackassistant.apple.com/feedback/7647117).
+That said, I don't know how they could fix this without breaking existing users of `SOCK_RAW`.

 <a name="sockraw">1</a>: [Spec on OpenGroup][opengroup].
 You can also get some documentation from
 `ip(4)` on BSD and derivatives, or `ip(7)`, `raw(7)` and `packet(7)` on Linux (see also Linux's `AF_PACKET` sockets, which provide even more robust support for this sort of thing).